canonical/brand-store-documentation/build-ubuntu-core.rst

     hooks:
       prepare-device:
         plugs: [hardware-observe]
+    ...

 The actual command to read the serial number will also need to be updated in the prepare-device part:

 .. code::

     prepare-device:
+    ...
           product_serial=\$(dmidecode -s system-serial-number)
+    ...

 Creating the model assertion
 ----------------------------

 One final step before you can build a custom Ubuntu Core image is creation of a signed model assertion, which provides image related metadata which ubuntu-image uses to customize the image.
 In order to sign the model assertion, a brand model key must be created and registered using the brand account.
-For details on how to create and register a model key, please refer to Sign a model assertion.
+For details on how to create and register a model key, please refer to `Sign a model assertion <https://ubuntu.com/core/docs/sign-model-assertion>`_.

 Once a valid model key is available, create and sign the model assertion for your test Ubuntu Core image: